 Henry J. Kaiser Family Foundation Award for Excellence in Clinical Teaching, Stanford University School of Medicine (2013)

-AUPN Neurology national recuitment award, Association of University Professors of Neurology (2012)
+AUPN Neurology highest percentage National Recruitment Award, Association of University Professors of Neurology (2012, 2011)

 Excellence in Teaching Award, Stanford University School of Medicine (2011-2012)